 – A staff debrief is crucial after every session, but online working is very tiring: give your team a rest before the next day – don’t keep them in debrief too long.

 – Look after yourself.
 Don’t be tempted to fill your diary with extra non-project activities after each session.
 If I’m online with young people for 4 – 5 hours, and have a 30 minute prep meeting and a 30 minute debrief; by the time I’ve logged the meeting video in the data bank, planned the next day and posted something to social media, I’m done in.
 Go get some sunshine and water your plants.

-I have twenty years’ experience of studio practice with children and young people, but I’m new to translating it to online working – so I hope this helps.
-If you need some support with strategies for creative development with young people, drop me an email firstname.lastname@example.org or contact me on twitter @eloisemalone.
+We have twenty years’ experience of studio practice with children and young people, but we’re fairly new to translating it online – so we hope this helps.
+If you need some support with strategies for creative development with young people, drop Ellie an email [email protected].